ngrodzitski/logr/README.md

 This is not a self-contained logging library.
 Consider it as a "frontend" or a "wrapper" for whatever logging routine of your choice (which can be integrated as a backend).
 It can be used "as is" in your application or it can be adopted for your case or maybe you can just pick some ideas and came up with a better solution.

-Consider th following reasoning behing logr design [here](./design/on-logr-design.md).
+Consider the following reasoning behing logr design [here](./design/on-logr-design.md).

 ## Build